Dominik Feri: Rape allegations

 In late May 2021, Feri was accused of sexual assault and rape by eight women, whose names were kept secret by the online publishing websites A2larm and Deník N. This story was published in the two online newspapers after a discussion was started by an anonymous Twitter account, where many participants wrote about Feri being aggressive to women, in many cases demanding sexual intercourse.
 As was stated in Czech media, these alleged assaults and sexual offense cases took place between 2015 and 2020.
 A number of unnamed sources cited in the articles noted that Feri's behavior had been known in his social circles for an extended period of time.
-Feri subsequently announced his resignation and withdrawal from the 2021 Czech legislative election, and left TOP 09, his political party.
+Feri subsequently announced his resignation and withdrawal from the 2021 Czech parliamentary election, and left TOP 09, his political party.

 More women came forward after the initial articles were published.
 This led to further allegations of Feri's sexual misconduct being published in early June 2021 by the two sites.
 Names of the accusers were again withheld.
 While the accusers in the previous article described use of force, one of the new accusers alleged that Feri had used a date rape drug on her.
 The testimonies portrayed a pattern of behavior whereby Feri, who had over 1.1 million online followers, would contact young women, some of them underage, often living far away from Prague, through social media for a friendly meeting or a party.
 The girls, dazzled by his VIP persona, would voluntarily accept the invitation, sometimes after weeks of persuasion.
 Initially friendly meetings with Feri, who was well known for his support for Me Too movement, with talks focused on politics or societal issues, would allegedly later turn violent and end in either sexual assault, rape, or successful escape.